ArchipelProject/TNKit/README.markdown

 TNKit is a general framework that contains different things

-### TNUserDefaults
-An implementation of NSUserDefault with HTML5 or Cookie based storage

 ### TNAttachedWindow
 A property view acting like the one that pops up when you double click on a meeting in iCal